Italy's Napolitano speeds search for new government

 The euro zone's third largest economy has been the most sluggish in Europe for more than a decade and mired in a deep recession since the middle of 2011, with no recovery in sight.

-At the election the centre-left narrowly won a majority in the lower house but failed to win control of the Senate.
+At the election the center-left narrowly won a majority in the lower house but failed to win control of the Senate.

 "We have to find some semblance of order otherwise we can't be useful to this country," Bersani told a meeting of PD officials in Rome.

-Its inability since February to cut a deal with either Berlusconi's centre-right or the shock new third force of Beppe Grillo's anti-establishment 5-Star Movement has left the country in limbo.
+Its inability since February to cut a deal with either Berlusconi's center-right or the shock new third force of Beppe Grillo's anti-establishment 5-Star Movement has left the country in limbo.

 Renzi unsuccessfully challenged Bersani for the PD leadership last year and despite his popularity among the general public is viewed with suspicion by many in the deeply divided party.

-Berlusconi has gone from strength to strength since the election, capitalising on the centre-left's crisis.
-An opinion poll on Tuesday by the Tecne polling agency gave the centre-right a clear lead of around 8 points.
+Berlusconi has gone from strength to strength since the election, capitalizing on the center-left's crisis.
+An opinion poll on Tuesday by the Tecne polling agency gave the center-right a clear lead of around 8 points.

 5-Star, which won a quarter of the vote and speaks for millions of Italians disillusioned with an entire political class, says it will sit in opposition in parliament.